Duplicate Content: How to Get Rid of It

 - Enter local addresses and phone numbers on each of the country-specific sites.

 - Use geo meta tags.
-These tags may not be used by Google, as you have already set the target users option in Google Webmaster Tools, but they may come in handy to let secondary search engines, such as Bing, know that your site targets a specific country.
+These tags may not be used by Google, as you have already set the target users option in Google Search Console, but they may come in handy to let secondary search engines, such as Bing, know that your site targets a specific country.

 - Use rel=“alternate” hreflang=“x” to let Google bots know more about your foreign pages with the same content and to show which page should be returned for which audience in search results.